 The appeal of building internally

 Building internally can appear attractive at first glance.
+It offers:

-• Control over models and data
+- Control over models and data

-• Tailoring to internal workflows
+- Tailoring to bespoke claims automation workflows

-• Ownership of intellectual property
+- Ownership of intellectual property

 For insurers with strong AI capability and deep insurance expertise, internal development may seem the logical route.